EgorOrachyov/Berserk/Engine/Source/CoreSystem/Public/JobSystem/README.md

 ## Thread pool

 Each thread has its linear memory allocator.
 No synchronization in allocation in thread.
 If linear block is exhausted new on could be allocated in tagged heap.
-Note: to free call in time of execution of current job.
+Note: to clear call in time of execution of current job.
 Moreover, all the allocated memory will be freed only when current state (frame, system) are processed.